-- 1) The assessment for triage tagging is performed by the Nurse assigned as Triage Nurse - 2) To clearly identify them, the Triage Nurse will wear the designated cap and vest - 3) The Triage Nurse will direct team members to set up the 5 designated areas. - 4) Each resident is assessed and assigned to a coloured zone according to their injuries.
-A coloured sticker is placed on the individual's emergency lanyard and taken to that area for treatment. - 5) The Triage Nurse does NOT provide treatment except in the following circumstances: - o individual is bleeding profusely and will surely die unless immediate treatment is given. - o individual's airway is severely compromised.
+- 1) The assessment for triage tagging is performed by the Nurse assigned as Triage Nurse under the guidance of the RN. - 2) To clearly identify them, the Triage Nurse will wear the designated cap and vest stating Triage. - 3) The Triage Nurse will direct team members to set up the 5 designated areas. - 4) Each resident is assessed and assigned to a coloured zone according to their injuries.
+A coloured sticker is placed on the individual's emergency label/lanyard/wristband. - 5) The Triage Nurse does NOT provide treatment except in the following circumstances: - o Individual is bleeding profusely and will surely die unless immediate treatment is given. - o Individual's airway is severely compromised.